 Asked to give society a letter grade for efforts to protect the environment, Arace gave a "D" while Parlapiano gave a "C minus."

 A few booths down, second-year students at Great Barrington's Simon's Rock Academy shared both a poster on climate change and gave a slideshow presentation on climate change and agriculture during the Berkshire Earth Expo.
-Estela Quinones of New York City, Grayson Ball of Mississippi and Remy Bahr of Russia each said it's difficult to give a global letter grade for environmental protection and progress, because people and policymakers are so ranging in their habits and priorities.
+Estela Quinones of New York City, Grayson Ball of Mississippi and Remy Bahr of Latvia each said it's difficult to give a global letter grade for environmental protection and progress, because people and policymakers are so ranging in their habits and priorities.